Ali Qapu Palace: The Beating Heart of Administration And the Highest Building in the Cardinal Point of the Capital

 By assuming its Safavid originality, it is the reminiscent of the famous political doctrine of the Safavid Dynasty, founded in that epoch.
 It was based on an amalgamation of political and religious aspects that played a remarkable role in the consolidation of the society, and functioned as a sword in the hand of the administrative power four centuries ago that finally led to the improvement of Iran in many fields.
 The primary space, after passing through the portal, is a duplex (a dome with 11 meters height), covers an area of 64 square meters.
 It carries one of the most clicate patterns of arabesque designs, which shows vividly that it enjoyed a twonensional pattern (planar), and a third dimension is considered on its concave surface.
 If a person stands at one of its corners, and asks another individual to stay on the opposite corner, after saying something, it amplifies what he said to another person.

 The palace has three separate stairways; two of them are a continuous spiral with 94 steps to the final storey.
 While climbing, one can leave the stairway and go to the balconies on the western side of the palace for relaxing and then continue climbing.
 The net width of each is 1 meter on the first floor with a gradual transition to 0.85 meters on the top.
 Height of the steps is normally 0.22 meters, whereas some steps are 0.32 meters.
 The reason for the narrow design is probably for security: to be as wide as the body of a person.
 The other point that is felt by the visitor while climbing the stairs is their steepness related to Iranian traditional architecture principles which considered the stairway as a service area and allocated the minimum possible space to it.
 To achieve this goal, the ramps designed so steeply to occupy less space, and compared with modern stairways, it seems a breathtaking one.
 There is another stairway with 0.26 meters average height and 1.4 meters width for the steps were used by the king's public meetings.
 By assuming that the ground floor was the first floor, one climbs the stairway to reach the second floor-a 26 square meter area.
-Also there is a fireplace with an internal orthogonal air duct, as a waiting room.
-On the third and the fourth floors, also, the spaces have the same specifications, and finally we pass through the fifth floor with a flat wooden ceiling, which is one step lower than the panoramic veranda (hypostyle).
+Also, there is a fireplace with an internal orthogonal air duct, as a waiting room.
+On the third and the fourth floors, also, the spaces have the same specifications, and finally, we pass through the fifth floor with a flat wooden ceiling, which is one step lower than the panoramic veranda (hypostyle).

 After entering the veranda, a visitor takes in a very wide visional scope over the city, which seems somewhat unbelievable, because it is only 13.2 meters higher in elevation than the square bottom, but the vantage-point is much wider.
 To appreciate this anomaly, after surveying the topography of the city, we find that it is about 25 meters higher than the average elevation and that is why the relative elevation of 38.2 meters increases the scope of vision.
 On the other hand, the trend of Esfahan urban development is horizontal, and due to the existence of so many historical sites, there are strict regulations for the restriction of the height of the new buildings.
-The veranda is 29 meters long and 16.5 meters wide covers an area of 480 square meters, and its ceiling is supported by 18 columns, made of one trunk of a planetree with 10.3 meters height and 60 centimeters thick.
-One of the most important structural items about the array of the columns is that they have been located at some particular spots reduce obstructions to a minimum.
+The veranda is 29 meters long and 16.5 meters wide covers an area of 480 square meters, and its ceiling is supported by 18 columns, made of one trunk of a planetree with 10.3 meters in height and 60 centimeters thick.
+One of the most important structural items about the array of the columns is that they have been located at some particular spots to reduce obstructions to a minimum.
 They have an arrangement of three rows with 6 columns in each.
 Every row from the eastern extreme has a distance (respectively) with its next row as follows: 4.9 meters 5.7 meters and 5.15 meters.
-On the other hand, the distance among the six orthogonal lines (east western) are respectively, from the south: 3.2 meters, 6.55 meters, 8.15 meters (the mid span), 6.55 meters and 3.3 meters.
+On the other hand, the distance among the six orthogonal lines (east western) are respectively, from the south: 3.2 meters, 6.55 meters, 8.15 meters (the mid-span), 6.55 meters, and 3.3 meters.

 All of the paintings in the palace cover such a huge volume of initiative patterns that still after four centuries, it carries a cyclopedia of the traditional painters of arabesque designs and miniatures.
-They were done by the m Reza Abbasi and his students, whose portrait still exist, and carried out by his student Moien Mosaver in 1634 A.D. on the occasion of his master's death.
+They were done by them Reza Abbasi and his students, whose portrait still exists, and carried out by his student Moien Mosaver in 1634 A.D. on the occasion of his master's death.
 In Throne Room, on the ceiling, there are stuccos with immortal patterns, and on both sides there are some bird designs that some of them are imaginary and others have real patterns.
 From this storey upwards, only two stairways that have been designed in a spiral and continuous form exist.
 After climbing one more storey, on the western balcony, a fascinating landscape of the city which confirms Esfahan as a garden city, appears.
 Besides, one can look at the views of Madresah-e, Madar-e-Shah', Chehel Sotoon Palace, Ashraf Hall, Natural History Museum.
 Sayyed Mosque, Atashgah Hill, and so on.
 After reaching the last storey, one can find oneself in a fantastic area, fully decorated with plasterwork, called; "Talar-eMusighie' (The Music Hall) with a total of 16 different areas; two small chambers for musicians to sit, with about 2.2 meters elevation higher than the floor of this storey.
 Each music chamber, with a dimension of 1.4 meters by 1.65 meters, has the same level of ornamentation on the walls of this floor.
-A visitor of the seventh storey is so deeply affected by the elegance and fantasy there so that, for a couple of minutes he keeps calm and after an interval, starts to praise the amazing beauty, a reminiscent of lost palace of one's dreams (M.SH):
+A visitor of the seventh storey is so deeply affected by the elegance and fantasy there so that, for a couple of minutes he keeps calm and after an interval, starts to praise the amazing beauty, reminiscent of the lost palace of one's dreams (M.SH):

 |Music Hall makes true a palace of dreams, No doubt, each corner embellishing realms.